Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution

 Here, the form of $G(\cdot, \cdot)$ is known, $\theta$ is the model parameter with true value $\theta_0$ , and $\bU \sim D(\cdot)$, where $D(\cdot)$ is also known but $\bU$ is an unobserved random vector of noise.
 In Example \ref{ex:norm}, the algorithmic model is $Y_i = \theta + U_i$, for $i = 1, \ldots, n$, where $\bY = (Y_1, \ldots, Y_n)'$ and $\bU = (U_1, \ldots, U_n)$ follows a standard multivariate normal distribution of dimension $n$.

-In the classical fiducial context, model (\ref{eq:G}) is called a structural model, especially in the case where $\bY$ is replaced with a summary statistic; cf. \citep{Fraser1966, Fraser1968}.
+In the classical fiducial context, model (\ref{eq:G}) is called a structural model, especially in the case where $\bY$ is replaced with a summary statistic \citep{Fraser1966, Fraser1968}.
 In Example \ref{ex:norm}, for instance, a structural model may be $\bar Y = \theta + \bar U$, where $\bar Y = \sum Y_i/n$ and $\bar U = \sum U_i/n$.
 Fisher suggested a fiducial inversion process that rearranges this structural model so that $\theta = \bar Y - \bar U$ and claimed that this equality holds for any observed $\bar Y = \bar y$ (i.e., the equation $\theta = \bar y - \bar U$ holds).
 Since $\bar U \sim N(0,1/n)$, the {\it fiducial distribution} of $\theta$ is $N(\bar y, 1/n)$.
 This fiducial distribution is identical to the CD derived in Example \ref{ex:norm} and in this instance, it is an effective distribution estimator for inferential conclusions regarding the unknown $\theta$.
 However, an infamous paradox of ``hidden subjectivity'' underlies this classical fiducial argument: the method continuously treats $\bU$ as random while conditioning upon an observed sample, $\bY=\by$ \citep{Dempster1963c}.